-The creation of the 2006 Cartographic Boundary File used the 2006 Digital Boundary Files and a set of hydrographic features from the National Geographic Database.
-The hydrographic features used included coastal features (e.g., oceans, bays) and the Great Lakes, and the St. Lawrence River.
-These data were used to remove from the digital boundary files that portion of the geographical area that is within these major coastal water features.
+The 2006 Cartographic Boundary Files were created using the 2006 Digital Boundary Files and a set of hydrographic features from the National Geographic Database.
+The hydrographic features included coastal features (e.g., oceans, bays), the Great Lakes, and the St. Lawrence River.
+These data were used to remove from the digital boundary files that portion of the geographical area within these major coastal water features.